-Very good support from your teachers in all aspects of education.
+"Very good support from your teachers in all aspects of education".
 "The Sixth Form at King Edward VI is the easiest place to settle in to.
 As an external student I would recommend it".

 "One of the greatest aspects of the Sixth Form is all the extra opportunities there are.
 I really enjoyed getting involved in the house events because apart from giving you so much more responsibility, I get to know a whole new group of people".
 Talks from the universities of Oxford and Cambridge inspire and encourage students.
-Students all visit the UCAS Higher Education Conference and a Russell Group university to explore their post-18 options.
+Students all visit the UCAS Higher Education Conference to explore their post-18 options.

-A huge range of enrichment activities are on offer including volunteering, reading groups, sports teams, Debating Society, Maths Challenge, Young Enterprise and many more.
+A huge range of enrichment activities are on offer including Volunteering, Reading Groups, Sports Teams, Debating Society, Maths Challenge, Young Enterprise and many more.